Can You Go to Jail For Not Paying a Title Loan?

 In case you fail to communicate your situation, the lender will send you a repossession notice, which in most cases may be about 30 days.
 However, if you go mute on the lender and are unreachable, they may shorten the repossession notice period by half.

 During the notice period, you can make payments or reach an agreement and stop the repossession.
-But note that you might still be required to pay penalties for late repayment, alongside the regular installment.
+But note that you still require to pay penalties for late repayment, alongside the regular installment.

 If you find cash in the nick of time, you can walk to the auction grounds and redeem your vehicle.
-Nonetheless, even if you’re unable to buy the car, you should insist that it be sold at a fair market price.
+Nonetheless, even if you’re unable to buy the car, you should insist that it could sell at a fair market price.

 As earlier mentioned, you should maintain open communication with your lender whenever you experience difficulties repaying your title loan.
 This way, you can agree on a flexible repayment plan and avoid the repossession process altogether.